datajake1999/OPL3GM_VSTi/readme.md

 * Emulator: Selects the OPL3 emulator that will be used.
 Nuked Is more accurate, while DOSBox runs faster.
 * PushMidi: Queue's MIDI events Instead of processing them Immediately.
 Queued events have sample accurate timing, while immediate events can have jittery playback.

+# Extra notes

+* This is only a VST2 compatible plug-in.
+A VST3 version Is not planned for various reasons.
+* This plug-in has no User Interface of Its own, so the host application should provide a method of interacting with automatable parameters.

 # License
     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by